 • Postoperative visit

-The success of the procedure is dependent on the age of the woman, the type of tubal ligation (clip, ring, cutting, tying, burning, part of the tube removed), the amount of tube remaining, and the health of the fimbria.
+The success of the procedure is dependent upon the age of the woman, the type of tubal ligation (clip, ring, cutting, tying, burning, part of the tube removed), the amount of tube remaining and the health of the fimbria.
 The 12-month cumulative pregnancy rates by age and method of tubal occlusion are as followed:

 |Age||Clip/Ring (%)||Resection (%)||Burning (%)|